karafka/waterdrop/README.md

 ## Getting Started

-> [!NOTE]
-> If you want to both produce and consume messages, please use [Karafka](https://github.com/karafka/karafka/).
+If you want to both produce and consume messages, please use [Karafka](https://github.com/karafka/karafka/).
 It integrates WaterDrop automatically.

 To get started with WaterDrop: